auth0/auth0-java/README.md

 ```

 ### Logout - /v2/logout
 Creates a `LogoutUrlBuilder` to log out the user.
 The `returnToUrl` must be white-listed in the "Allowed Logout URLs" section of the Dashboard, depending on the value of `setClientId` this configuration should be set in the Application or in the Tenant Settings.
-Parameters can be added to the final url by using the builder methods.
-When ready, call `build()` and obtain the Url.
+Parameters can be added to the final URL by using the builder methods.
+When ready, call `build()` and obtain the URL.

 `LogoutUrlBuilder logoutUrl(String returnToUrl, boolean setClientId)`